-Investors of Neptune Wellness Solutions With Losses Greater Than $50,000 Encouraged To Contact Kehoe Law Firm, P.C.
+Investors Of Neptune Wellness Solutions With Losses Greater Than $50,000 Encouraged To Contact Kehoe Law Firm, P.C.

-/EIN News/ -- PHILADELPHIA, March 16, 2021 (GLOBE NEWSWIRE) -- Kehoe Law Firm, P.C. is investigating potential securities claims on behalf of investors of Neptune Wellness Solutions Inc. (“Neptune” or the “Company”) (NASDAQ: NEPT) to determine whether the Company engaged in securities fraud or other unlawful business practices.
+Class Action Filed On Behalf Of Investors Of Neptune Wellness Solutions Who Acquired NEPT Securities Between July 24, 2019 and February 16, 2021, InclusivePHILADELPHI, PA, USA, March 16, 2021 /EINPresswire.com/ -- Kehoe Law Firm, P.C. is investigating potential securities claims on behalf of investors of Neptune Wellness Solutions Inc. (“Neptune” or the “Company”) (NASDAQ: NEPT) to determine whether the Company engaged in securities fraud or other unlawful business practices.

 On March 16, 2021, a class action lawsuit was filed against Neptune in United States District Court, Eastern District of New York, on behalf of investors who purchased, or otherwise acquired, the securities of Neptune between July 24, 2019 and February 16, 2021, both dates inclusive (the “Class Period”).